-A sample copy of the written notice sent to Eastland County and Callahan County officials and to the Department of Defense Siting Clearinghouse is included in Attachment 8A.
+A sample copy of the written notice sent to Eastland County officials and the DoD Siting Clearinghouse is included in Attachment 9.
+Since the proposed route will not pass through and is not within five miles of any municipality, no municipalities were notified.

-In addition to the notices above, 16 TAC § 22.52 requires Lone Star to provide notice of this Application to the Office of Public Utility Counsel.
-The sample notice included in Attachment 8A was also sent to the Office of Public Utility Counsel.
+In addition to the notices above, 16 TAC § 22.52(a)(2) requires Lone Star to provide notice of this Application to the Office of Public Utility Counsel.
+A sample copy of this notice is included in the Application as Attachment 9.

-The names of public officials to whom notice was sent is included in Attachment 8B.
+The list of names of public officials to which notice is being provided also is included in Attachment 9.